Prolog integration and migration

 meta_predicate/1

 Module meta-predicates become object meta-predicates.
-Only predicate arguments marked as goals or closures (using an integer) are interpreted as meta-arguments.
-In addition, Prolog module meta-predicates and Logtalk meta-predicates don’t share the same explicit-qualification calling semantics: in Logtalk, meta-arguments are always called in the context of the sender.
-Logtalk expects meta-predicate/1 directives for all meta-predicates as it is not based on the predicate-prefixing mechanism common to most Prolog module systems.
+All meta-predicates must be declared using the meta_predicate/1 directive using Logtalk syntax for normal arguments and meta-arguments.
+Note that Prolog module meta-predicates and Logtalk meta-predicates don’t share the same explicit-qualification calling semantics: in Logtalk, meta-arguments are always called in the context of the sender.
+Moreover, Logtalk is not based on the predicate-prefixing mechanism common to most Prolog module systems.

 A common issue when compiling modules as objects is the use of the atoms dynamic, discontiguous, and multifile as operators in directives.
 For better portability avoid this usage.
 For example, write: